lavaeater/turbo-rocket-ultra/README.md

 ### MVP
 * Towers
-* Fix enemy direction systems
+* Fix enemy direction systems <- done?
 * Fix enemy sensors / noticing
 * Vehicles <- nice to have
 * Different weapons to shoot with